iterative/dvc.org/content/docs/start/data-pipelines.md

 Versioning large data files and directories for data science is great, but not enough.
 How is data filtered, transformed, or used to train ML models?
-DVC introduces a mechanism to capture <abbr>data pipelines</abbr> — a series of data processes which produce a final result.
+DVC introduces a mechanism to capture <abbr>data pipelines</abbr> — series of data processes which produce a final result.

 DVC pipelines and their data can also be easily versioned (using Git).
 This